graylan0/steem-sockobot/README.md

 # steem-sockobot
 A steem bot for discord servers.
 Handles basic functionality and allows for easy addition of commands.

-### MIND THAT THE BOT IS CURRENTLY WRITTEN IN POLISH AND WILL BE TRANSLATED BEFORE LAUNCH.
+### MIND THAT THIS BRANCH CONTAINS POLISH STRINGS.

 ```TOKEN=<BOT TOKEN> KEY=<PRIVATE POSTING KEY> NAME=<STEEM USERNAME> python3 bot.py``` to run SockoBot